FAQ

 Nominations to the CHUST program 2024, will be announced by email in week 7, 2024.

-Normally the students work for 8-10 weeks during the summer holiday; the time varies between different projects.
-The working period can be discussed between the hosting professor and the student.
+Normally, the students work for 8-10 weeks during the summer holiday; the time varies between different projects.
+The working period is typically determined collaboratively between the hosting professor and the student, often through email communication, once the student has been nominated for the internship.

 • Where can I do my CHUST internship?